IBM/magkit-monitoring/README.md

     <version>1.1.1</version>
 </dependency>
 ```
-If you need old version als 1.1.1 then use
+If you need an older version than 1.1.1 then use
 ```xml
 <dependency>
     <groupId>com.aperto.magkit</groupId>